jbcupps/CategorySKB/README.md

 - Compare predicted values with actual measurements
 - Explore predefined particle configurations
 - Create and validate custom particle models
+- Test configurations of SKBs for the attached model

 ## Features